-A123.
-In representing that the financial statements are in accordance with the applicable financial reporting framework, management implicitly or explicitly makes assertions regarding the recognition, measurement, presentation and disclosure of the various elements of financial statements and related disclosures.
+A124.
+In representing that the financial statements are in accordance with the applicable financial reporting framework, management implicitly or explicitly makes assertions regarding the recognition, measurement and presentation of classes of transactions and events, account balances and disclosures.

-SSA 705, "Modifications to the Opinion in the Independent Auditor's Report"
+&lt;sup>16 SSA 705 (Revised), Modifications to the Opinion in the Independent Auditor's Report